jacques-saraydaryan/DeepPoseIdentification/PROCEDURES.md

 # How to use your trained model to predict a real time video stream?

 First activate the video stream ros service to send the stream on a channel using the command:
+The Ros service is comming from the github repository : `https://github.com/jacques-saraydaryan/ros-openpose`

 ```
 $ roslaunch openpose_ros_node videostream.launch